-In an area by area breakdown of where Hollywood now stands (both domestically and internationally), we have decided to document the next year (beginning with the Summer of 2020), and then revisiting the industry after coming full circle, to assess how it has responded to a crisis unlike any in the hundred and twenty five year history of cinema.
+In a breakdown of where Hollywood now stands (both domestically and internationally), we have decided to document the Summer of 2020, and then revisit the industry after coming full circle, to assess how it has responded to a crisis unlike any in the hundred and twenty five year history of cinema.

 For a glimpse, we turned to German TV producer, Guido Reinhardt.
 During the rise of the pandemic, his crews were in full operation mode while practicing proper social distancing techniques as designated by their regional jurisdiction, which happens to utilize an 80-point COViD-19 Guidebook, that included such directives as "no on-air physical contact, like hugging or kissing."